 This is one of the perks of staying in an ashram.
 Some ashrams will organise group trips so you can explore after dark safely with the teachers and fellow community.

 At Sivananda ashram, they sometimes organise a sunset trip up one of the mountains to meditate.
-It’s a truly magical experience and beautiful to experience India safely after dark.
+It’s a truly magical experience and beautiful to experience India safely after dark as a solo female traveller.

 9, Travel in groups if possible

-The advice I was given whilst in India was that it is safe to travel as a solo woman in South India.
+I was told that it is safer as a solo female traveller to explore South India.
 However, in North India, it is better to travel as a group.

 10. Download the local map

-This will really help you feel safer in India.
-Personally I was recommended an app called MAPS.ME which was a lifesaver!
+This will really help you feel safe in India as a solo female traveller.
+I was recommended an app called MAPS.ME which was a lifesaver!

 Any maps app will work well including Google Maps.
 If you download the local map before going to India, then you can use your GPS on your phone to locate where you are.

-Hope you enjoyed my blog on Staying Safe in India as a Solo Woman Traveller.
-I would love to hear your comments and advice for staying safe in India.
-Any questions just send me a comment!
+Hope you enjoyed my blog on Staying Safe in India as a Solo Female Traveller.
+I would love to hear your comments on staying safe in India!

 If you enjoyed this, check out my other blogs...